pavlovic-ivan/ghrunner-app/INSTALLATION_GUIDE.md

 There are 3 secrets that need to be created with Secrets Manager.
 So open Secrets Manager, and create:
 - name: appId, type: plaintext - set the id of the github app
 - name: privateKey, type: plaintext - set the `ghapp.pem` signature
-- name: wehbookSecret, type: plaintext - set the secret you will use for the github app webhook
+- name: webhookSecret, type: plaintext - set the secret you will use for the github app webhook

 # Configure ghrunner-app repo
 Deployment workflow runs over an environment.
 So head to the repository settings, and create an environment called `protected`.
 Then create a selected branches protection rule and set the default branch as a rule (main/master).
 After that, add secrets: